 - 2.2.2.11 A. This section applies to agencies that have performance measures associated with their budgets.
-The purpose of the Accountability in Government Act (Section 6-3A-1 to 6-3A-9 NMSA 1978) is to provide for more cost-effective and responsive government services by using the state budget process and defined outputs, outcomes and performance measures to annually evaluate the performance of state government programs. - 2.2.2.11 B. Agency performance measures are included in the General Appropriations Act.
-The agency shall include a schedule of performance data (outcomes, outputs, efficiency, etc.) in Management's Discussion & Analysis if the schedule is required by the agency's oversight agency such as DFA, HED and PED and preparation guidelines are issued by the oversight agency. - 2.2.2.11 C. The auditor's responsibilities for performing procedures and reporting on required supplemental information (RSI) are provided in SAS No. 120, Statement on Auditing Standards No. 120, Required Supplementary Information.
-The auditor should apply the limited procedures described at SAS AU 558.05 (a) through (c) on the agency's performance data included in Management's Discussion & Analysis. - 2.2.2.11 D. The IPA should include an explanatory paragraph in the auditor's report on the financial statements to refer to the required supplementary information as required by SAS AU 558.07.to 558.09.
+The purpose of the Accountability in Government Act (Sections 6-3A-1 to 6-3A-9 NMSA 1978) is to provide for more cost-effective and responsive government services by using the state budget process and defined outputs, outcomes and performance measures to annually evaluate the performance of state government programs. - 2.2.2.11 B. Agency performance measures are included in the General Appropriations Act.
+The agency shall include a schedule of performance data (outcomes, outputs, efficiency, etc.) if the schedule is required by the agency's oversight agency such as DFA, HED and PED and preparation guidelines are issued by the oversight agency. - 2.2.2.11 C. The auditor's responsibilities for performing procedures and reporting on supplemental information (RSI) are provided in AU-C Section 725, Supplementary Information in Relation to the Financial Statements as a Whole.
+The auditor should apply the procedures required by AU-C 725 to the agency's performance data included in the schedule in order to determine whether it is fairly stated, in all material respects, in relation to the financial statements as a whole. - 2.2.2.11 D. The IPA should include this schedule in the related reporting in the other-matter paragraph pursuant to AU-C 725.09, regarding whether such information is fairly stated in all material respects in relation to the financial statements as a whole.